cody1991/TypeScript-Tutorial/docs/3-control-flow-statements/1-if-else.md

 } else if (discount > 10) {
   discount = 15; // 15%
 } else {
-  throw new Error("The number of items cannot be negative!");
+  throw new Error('The number of items cannot be negative!');
 }

 console.log(`You got ${discount}% discount. `);